 The Black Abbey played a major role in the civil and ecclesiastical life of the city until 1543, when King Henry VIII confiscated it and converted it into a courthouse.
 Though the years of occupation left the abbey in ruin, it was eventually restored and opened for public worship in the 19th century.

-Today, visitors can view the buildings, which date from the 13th to the 16th century.
+Today, visitors can view the buildings, which date from the 13th to the 16th centuries.
 Among the highlights are sepulchral slabs, stone carvings and sculptures, including a unique figure of the Blessed Trinity.
-It is the only known surviving statue of St Dominic in Ireland.
-Also of note is the great rosary window, depicting the fifteen mysteries of the Holy Rosary.
+On display is the only known surviving wooden statue of St Dominic in Ireland.
+Also of special interest is the stained glass of the great Rosary Window, depicting the fifteen mysteries of the Holy Rosary.

-View the oldest known Irish oak statue of St Dominic, that even managed to survive the swords of Cromwellian soldiers.
+View the oldest known Irish oak statue of St Dominic, and see the remaining marks from the hacking of Cromwellian soldiers' swords.